Lilium lancifolium Thunb.

 Bloom Time: Mid to late summer

 Lilium lancifolium is one of a very small number of species that produce aerial bulblets, known as bulbils, in the leaf axils along the stem.
 These can be used to propagate the plant.
-The flowers are bright, showy, orange, and covered with black and deep crimson spots, giving the appearance of the skin of the tiger.
-Like other true lilies, the flowers are borne on an erect stem up to 6.7 feet (2 m) tall, clothed with the more or less linear leaves up to 4 inches (10 cm) long and up to 0.8 inches (2 cm) wide.
+The flowers are bright showy orange and covered with black and deep crimson spots, giving the appearance of the tiger's skin.
+Like other true lilies, the flowers are borne on an erect, up to 6.7 feet (2 m) tall stem clothed with the more or less linear leaves, which are up to 4 inches (10 cm) long and up to 0.8 inches (2 cm) wide.
 Flowers on the plant last for a short period before they wither and are replaced by newer flowers.

 USDA hardiness zone 3a to 9b: from −40 °F (−40 °C to 30 °F (−1.1 °C).